 If you have Type B personality, you are the opposite of what’s described above.

 Type B people may be smarter than their colleagues, but since they are not competitive, they don’t seem to take initiatives.
 This would affect their performance review.
 Type B people tend to disregard stress when they can’t achieve — imagine that when facing a hard deadline from clients!

 Similar to creative people, these individuals may find the corporate culture suffocating.
 There are layers upon layers of supervisors above you.
-If assigned on big team, you may work on task so specialized that you may never able to see the big picture until reaching senior.
+If assigned to a big team, you may work on tasks so specialized that you may never be able to see the big picture until reaching senior.

 If this is you, you might be better off working in a smaller firm, where you can take part in the entire audit.
 The clients are smaller and work is less complex, but this also means that you can take on a higher responsibility earlier in your career.

 Another career path you can take is to stay in Big 4 until reaching senior manager and then set up your own CPA firm.
 It takes time, but see that as a worthy investment for the ultimate dream job.

 Surprised?
 First, let’s explore what exactly we mean by an extrovert vs introvert: it doesn’t simply mean outgoing vs shy.